Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 }
 ```

-We have already seen that `original` is a @Type node based on Tendermint.
+We have already seen that `original` is a Hotmoka node based on Tendermint.
 The subsequent line makes the feat:

 ```java
 var service = NodeServices.of(serviceConfig, original);
 ```

-Variable `service` holds a @Type _service_, that is, an actual network service that adapts
+Variable `service` holds a Hotmoka _service_, that is, an actual network service that adapts
 the `original` node to a web API that is published at localhost, at port 8001
 (another port number can be required to the factory
 method `NodeServices.of`, if needed).
 The service